 Before your shed is constructed, it is vital to investigate your municipality and HOA requirements and building codes.
 Most municipalities in this area require a building permit when the building exceeds 12′ in any dimension.
 Some muncipalities require zoning permits for any size building.
-Though it may seem inconvenient, failure to meet building codes and obtain the appropriate permits can result in citations and even confiscation of your building.
+Though it may seem inconvenient, failure to meet building codes and obtain the appropriate permits can result in citations, increased permit costs, fines, removal of work, or issues when selling your home in the future.
+Home owners insurance may refuse to cover issues that occur as a result of non-permitted construction.
+In addition, you may be risking potential safety hazards.

 If you have trouble preparing your site plan, MySitePlan will prepare one for you at a reasonable price.